gvwilson/sensibleadventures/nardica/nardica.md

 things."

 "One of Professor Johel's other experiments was enhanced spatial reasoning," Wales explained.
-"AIs were designing machines that did amazing things, but nobody could understand how they worked.
+"AIs---cores---were designing machines that did amazing things, but nobody could understand how they worked.
 That scared a lot of people, so Surjinder---Professor Johel---told them he could make a person who'd be able to figure them out and explain them to the rest of us."

 Iffy's mouth worked as a dozen questions tried to get out at once.
 "So my First was some kind of experiment?"